Glengarry and bonnet badge of the

 Canada pipe band, with A. Corstorphine as Pipe major.

 In the background one of the bikes used later for

 (Photograph courtesy of H.L.I. veteran

-Mr. Harris.)
+Mr. A.L.
+Harris.)
 Right: Pipe Major Art Corstorphine,

 relaxing with some H.L.I. of C. officers, in England.